FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 13th January 2016.md

 The Director, Service Operations/Change Management opened the Meeting and gave an

-overview of the presentation that was to follow.--- **2**
+overview of the presentation that was to follow.
+---
+**2**

 The Director introduced “The Severe Weather Event Limerick December 2015/January